 A: The Open Enrollment Period, or OEP, is a yearly period when people can enroll in a Marketplace health insurance plan.
 Whether you need to buy Marketplace health insurance for the first time, or you want to change Marketplace health insurance plans, the Open Enrollment Period is your one window of opportunity to do so this year.
 The OEP is the only time of year to purchase health insurance from the Marketplace, unless you experience a qualifying event.
 A qualifying event is a life event, like getting married, having a baby or losing your health coverage.

 If you have health insurance through your employer, your company may also offer an Open Enrollment Period.
-Many companies do this in the fall so that benefit elections can begin at the start of the new year, although your Open Enrollment Period may be at a different time.
+Many companies do this in the fall so that benefit elections can begin at the start of the new year, although your OEP may be at a different time.
 Check with your employer to learn more.

 Q: When is Open Enrollment?

-A: The Open Enrollment Period for 2020 Marketplace health plans runs from November 1, 2019, to December 15, 2019.
+A: OEP for 2020 Marketplace health plans runs from November 1, 2019, to December 15, 2019.
 If you purchase a plan during this Open Enrollment Period, your new plan will start January 1, 2020.

-If you have employer-sponsored health insurance, check with your employer to learn when Open Enrollment is.
+If you have employer-sponsored health insurance, check with your employer to learn when their enrollment period is.

 Q: Who does Marketplace Open Enrollment apply to?

 A: Open Enrollment for Marketplace health insurance plans applies to Americans who are aged 18–64 who aren’t already covered by Medicaid, their employer, their parents or Veterans Affairs.